Data Processing Addendum

 c.
 Customer’s Right to Issue Instructions.

 Elevate shall only Process Personal Data in accordance with Customer’s instructions.
 Subject to the terms of this DPA and with mutual agreement of the parties, Customer may issue written instructions concerning the type, extent and procedure of Processing.
 Customer is responsible for ensuring that all individuals who provide written instructions to Elevate are authorized by Customer to issue instructions to Elevate.
 Customer’s initial instructions for the Processing of Personal Data are defined by the Agreement, Schedule 1 to this DPA, and any applicable order form or Statement of Work regarding the software and Services.
 Any changes of the subject matter of Processing and of procedures shall be agreed upon by the parties in writing prior to becoming effective.
+Where required under applicable Data Protection Laws and Regulations, Elevate will assist Customer with meeting legal requirements such as breach notification and privacy impact assessments if and to the extent that Customer does not have appropriate information in order to perform such tasks by itself.

 d.
 Details of Processing.